DavidVorick/CodeCommit/UserSpecification.md

 If the response is not an error, then the response needs to be parsed for directions to update the code files.
 The parser will look for the '^^^[file]' syntax that indicates a file should be updated, followed by the '^^^end' syntax that indicates the end of the replacement data for the file.
+This syntax can also be used to create new files, including empty files.

+To delete a file, the parser will look for '^^^[file]' folowed by '^^^delete', which signals that the file is supposed to be removed.

 The parser needs to make sure that the [file] specified by the response does not do any path traversal, and also that the filepath points to some file